Electroencephalography: Limitations

-EEG vs fMRI, fNIRS, fUS and PET
+EEG vis-à-vis fMRI, fNIRS, fUS and PET

 EEG has several strong points as a tool for exploring brain activity.
 EEGs can detect changes over milliseconds, which is excellent considering an action potential takes approximately 0.5–130 milliseconds to propagate across a single neuron, depending on the type of neuron.
 Other methods of looking at brain activity, such as PET, fMRI or fUS have time resolution between seconds and minutes.
 EEG measures the brain's electrical activity directly, while other methods record changes in blood flow (e.g., SPECT, fMRI, fUS) or metabolic activity (e.g., PET, NIRS), which are indirect markers of brain electrical activity.

 EEG can be used simultaneously with fMRI or fUS so that high-temporal-resolution data can be recorded at the same time as high-spatial-resolution data, however, since the data derived from each occurs over a different time course, the data sets do not necessarily represent exactly the same brain activity.

 There are technical difficulties associated with combining EEG and fMRI including the need to remove the MRI gradient artifact present during MRI acquisition.
 Furthermore, currents can be induced in moving EEG electrode wires due to the magnetic field of the MRI.

 EEG can be used simultaneously with NIRS or fUS without major technical difficulties.
 There is no influence of these modalities on each other and a combined measurement can give useful information about electrical activity as well as hemodynamics at medium spatial resolution.

-EEG vs MEG
+EEG vis-à-vis MEG

 EEG reflects correlated synaptic activity caused by post-synaptic potentials of cortical neurons.
 The ionic currents involved in the generation of fast action potentials may not contribute greatly to the averaged field potentials representing the EEG.
 More specifically, the scalp electrical potentials that produce EEG are generally thought to be caused by the extracellular ionic currents caused by dendritic electrical activity, whereas the fields producing magnetoencephalographic signals are associated with intracellular ionic currents.